What if I told you that there was a secret alternative to those expensive hop-on, hop-off Berlin sightseeing buses?

 On my first trip to Berlin I made some bad accommodation choices, including an Airbnb in a boring neighborhood, a hostel with seriously questionable plumbing and a five-star hotel where I spent more than €350 a night and didn’t get my money’s worth.
 Fortunately, I’ve since found my new favorite hotel in Berlin: Casa Camper.
 I can’t recommend this place enough!

 And finally, Berlin is vegan and vegetarian paradise.
-I’ve got a complete guide to eating vegetarian and vegan food in Germany, including some great dining options close to the sites you’ll see on Bus #100.
+If you’re hungry after all that Berlin sightseeing, I’ve got a complete guide to eating vegetarian and vegan food in Germany, including some great dining options close to the sites you’ll see on Bus #100.

 Have you been to any of these Berlin sightseeing hotspots?
 Which was your favorite?
 Let me know in the comments!